-Some individuals believe that relaxation (or meditation) practices are the most effective approach to reduce stress.
+Some individuals believe that relaxation (or meditation) practices are the most effective approach to reducing stress.
 However, in order to have any meaningful impact, it must be done on a regular basis.

 Other others feel that participating in active sports is the most beneficial to them.
 Whether you rest or exercise depends on your personality and overall outlook on life.

 One thing is certain: we all need to monitor our stress levels and try to minimize them on a regular basis.